 If designed well, animated display banners will attract people’s attention more than static banners and receive more engagement.
 Animated banners should not distract the viewer from the central message of your ad, so animations should be subtle and seamless, but impactful.

 According to the IAB, animation should not be more than 15 seconds and not loop more than three times.
-You should always confirm with the network and publishers that you are running your ad with to confirm it complies with their regulations.
+You should always confirm with the network and publishers that you are running your ad to confirm it complies with their regulations.

 When incorporating animations, keep the copy succinct and use the animation to enhance the most important part of your message.
 Use the 15 seconds limit wisely by conveying the most important part of your message as soon as possible.